maka89/noisy-gp/README.md

 -Learning Gaussian Process Models from Uncertain Data - Patrick Dallaire, Camille Besse, and Brahim Chaib-draa

 -Approximate Methods for Propagation of Uncertainty with Gaussian Process Model.
 PhD thesis, University of Glasgow, Glasgow, UK (2004)

+gp_regressor.py contains the Gaussian Process Regression class and an example from the former paper.